zaber04/ip-address-manager/README.md

 For monorepo, I have come up with my own branching and naming strategy.
 I don't know what most other people does, but I have come up with my own solution and found it be easier to maintain.

 Here it is -
 For each microservice, a seperate sub branch under dev branch (`dev-{{micro_service_name}}`) is created.
 Ideally, changes for each microservice is made within the respective branch and then merged with dev (both way).
 Additionally for specific sub-project or sub-service, more subbranch can be creatd following *STRICT* naming convention.
 A sub branch will have their parent branch as prefix, making it feel like a directory.
 For example, we have created `dev-gateway` for `gateway` microservice and we can create `dev-gateway-security` to explore additional API security practices (OWASP standard).
-In this convention, it is important to *NOT MERGE ANY BRANCH WITH ANOTHER AS YOU LIKE*.  `dev-gateway-security` should be merged with `dev-gateway` *ONLY*. `dev-gateway` can be merged with `dev` and with any branch with `dev-gateway-*` naming pattern.
+In this convention, it is important to **NOT MERGE ANY BRANCH WITH ANOTHER AS YOU LIKE**.  `dev-gateway-security` should be merged with `dev-gateway` **ONLY**. `dev-gateway` can be merged with `dev` and with any branch with `dev-gateway-*` naming pattern.
 This maintains clean branch and any rollback or rebase or cherry picking becomes very easy.

 It is also essential to commit files related to same microservices should be committed together (if in dev).
 Maintaining goruping as much as possible helps.

 ## Authentication

 I will be using JWT for stateless authentication.
 Each microservice will be careful to avoid algo none attack.
 This choice comes with the requirement of implementing a centralized blacklist (SPOF) or kafka based decentralized event subscription based blacklist.

-However, for simplicity, I didn't implement a authorization revokation mechanism.
+However, for simplicity, I'm using centralized balcklisting

+## Multi Session

+For simplicity, same user multisession is blocked.
+New login will trigger old token blacklisting.

 ## Authorization

 I am assuming, all logged in users have access to all routes and hence didn't implement acess control policy.
-Hence I didn't implement access control policy (role based, host based, time based, location based) or any SOD matrix.
+Hence I didn't implement I did not implement Host Based Acces Control (HBAC), Role Based Acces Control (RBAC) and Time Based Acces Control (TBAC) or any SOD matrix.

 ## Subscription